-We believe the proper question is, “Why would Balon want to manufacture our valves anywhere else?"
+Our belief centers on the question, "Why would Balon choose to manufacture our valves anywhere else?"

-Outstanding domestic foundries and forging houses respectfully asked to build relationships with us.
+We invite outstanding domestic foundries and forging houses to establish relationships with us.

-The heart of America is where Balon humbly opened its doors, in 1965, on a 4000-square-foot shop that employed three persons.
+The heart of America is where Balon humbly opened its doors in 1965, starting in a 4000-square-foot shop employing three individuals.

-It was American valve users who first came to recognize that Balon Corporation provides an unmatched combination of product integrity and customer support.
+American valve users first recognized that Balon Corporation provides an unmatched combination of product integrity and customer support.

-America is where Balon grew, building safer, more rugged, maintenance-free valves that comprise domestic content only.
+America is where Balon grew, building safer, more rugged, maintenance-free valves with domestic content only.

-Prospective employees came to our door, in America, asking for an opportunity to join their futures to ours by becoming skilled craftsmen in our manufacturing plant.
+Prospective employees in America sought opportunities to join us, becoming skilled craftsmen in our manufacturing plant.

-Balon’s diverse work force embodies skills, traditions, and a work ethic with origins around the globe.
-We honor and respect their cultures and the cultures of all countries.
-In fact, today, Balon sells and services valves in all regions of the world.
+Balon’s diverse workforce embodies skills, traditions, and a work ethic with origins around the globe.
+We honor and respect their cultures, selling and servicing valves globally.

-There was a time when "Made in America" meant exactly that.
-Now, to some, it means something less.
-It means, perhaps, importing components for final assembly within the borders of the United States.
+There was a time when "Made in America" meant exactly that; now, to some, it means importing components for final assembly within the borders of the United States.

-Now, here in America, more than five decades after our founding, Balon’s manufacturing plant has grown to 1,400,000 square feet.
-We have brought together an excellent group of domestic raw materials suppliers who understand our insistence on quality and performance.
-We have hundreds of dedicated employees who spare no effort to manufacture valves that meet our customers’ highest expectations.
-Why change a winning formula?
+Now, more than five decades after our founding, Balon’s manufacturing plant in America has grown to over 1,400,000 square feet.
+We've united with excellent domestic raw materials suppliers, and our dedicated employees spare no effort to meet our customers’ highest expectations.

 Let’s be clear.
-At Balon, "Made in America" means what it ought to mean.
-It means ordering raw materials from domestic foundries and forging houses only.
-It means standing firmly by our tradition of manufacturing valves that are designed, machined, assembled, and tested, from start to finish, in our own plant in Oklahoma City, Oklahoma.
+At Balon, "Made in America" means ordering raw materials from domestic foundries and forging houses only.
+It means standing firmly by our tradition of manufacturing valves designed, machined, assembled, and tested, from start to finish, in our own plant in Oklahoma City, Oklahoma.